dhanasekars/python-microservices/README.md

 - :thumbsup: Set up route and todo route that returns  hardcoded value
-- :thumbsdown: Unable to have the todo route as a seprate module from main
+- :thumbsdown: Unable to have the todo route as a separate module from main

 </details>